 About the Exhibition

-Artists from North-East India, Odisha, Mumbai, Delhi, and Nagpur participated, creating a dynamic platform for artistic exchange and national integration through visual art.
+The event emerged as a strong platform for artistic collaboration and national integration through visual art.

 Objective